Key dates in the Conservative leadership contest

 “That means that we’ll hold a succession of ballots over the next few days in order to get to that position.”

-– Sunday July 17: First debate.
-ITV will hold the first Tory leadership debate at 7pm.
+– Friday July 15: First debate.
+Channel 4 will hold the first televised Tory leadership debate with the remaining candidates at 7pm.

+– Sunday July 17: Second debate.
+ITV will host a TV debate at 7pm.

-– Monday July 18: Second debate.
+– Monday July 18: Third debate.
 Sky News is scheduled to host another debate the following night, hosted by Kay Burley.

 – Friday July 22 onwards: Hustings are to take place around the country over the summer to help party members determine their choice for the new Conservative leader.